The Curious Incident of the Dog in the Night-Time (play): Mexico

 Before it opened on Broadway, it premiered in Mexico in 2013 with the name "El Curioso Incidente del Perro a Medianoche", thus becoming the first international production of the play.
 Luis Gerardo Méndez played the main character, alternating with Alfonso Dosal.
 The play ran in Mexico until 2015.
 This was not the same production as the original UK production.

 Seoul

 The third international production of the play played at the Kwanglim Art Center in Seoul, South Korea.
 Preview shows with the first-ever all Korean cast began on 27 November 2015, and ran until 31 January 2016.
 It is important to note this is not the same production as the original UK production.

 South Africa

 The South African premiere of the play took place in Cape Town, with a transfer to Johannesburg following the initial run.
 This was a new staging of the play by Paul Warwick-Griffin.
 The production team also included Gareth Hewitt Williams (lighting design), Tina Driedijk (scenic and costume design), and Charl-Johan Lingenfelder (original music and soundscapes).

+Switzerland

+The Swiss amateur English-language premiere of the play took place in Zürich, Switzerland in May 2024.
+Produced by Zurich English-Speaking Theatre for a limited two week run, with Oli Pont as Christopher Boone, Christina Schwarz as Siobhan, Jim Carson as Ed, and Deborah Somers as Judy, featuring lighting design by Tiina Palojärvi, Andreas Stahl, and Johannes Frohnhofen with original music by Jamie Langridge.
+The production was directed by Amber Daughtry.